 - English Proficiency Examination (TOEFL or IELTS): Required for all students who were not educated in English -- unofficial*

 - The Subject and General GRE scores are not required or accepted for applications in 2023

 All application materials must be submitted electronically.
 Paper copies will not be accepted by the graduate school.
 The Notre Dame institution code is 1841.

 *Unofficial copies of applicant transcripts and exam scores (i.e., submitted online by the applicant) will be accepted for evaluation purposes.
 However, official copies of transcripts and exam scores (i.e., sent directly to Notre Dame by the institution or organization) will be required if admitted.

-- Applications should be submitted by December 15, 2020 for full consideration (note that this is one month earlier than in previous years).
+- Applications should be submitted by December 15th for full consideration.
 We admit primarily students who start in the fall.

 - Applications are evaluated by a physics admissions committee consisting of 5 or 6 faculty members who represent the primary research areas of the department plus the graduate student coordinator.
 All applications are read by at least two members of the admissions committee.
 Applications are evaluated on academic preparation and performance, research experience, letters of recommendation, statement of intent, and interest in the department's research directions.
 The committee makes recommendations to the department chair on which students should be admitted.
 The department chair then reviews the decisions.
 If the decision is positive, candidates are informed that the department has recommended them to the Graduate School for admission.
 The official letter offering admission is sent to the candidate by the Graduate School.